fartinmartin/extendscript-ui/examples/svg/README.md

   <img src="example.png" width="300" alt="screenshot of svg palette"/>
 </p>

-This example renders a basic `Palette` with an SVG-like graphic. `extendscript-ui` lets us describe graphics using SVG-like syntax.
-We get syntax highlighting and type hinting thanks to the `jsx` factory function.
+This example renders a basic `Palette` with an SVG-like graphic. `extendscript-ui`'s JSX gives us SVG syntax highlighting and type hinting.
 Plus, since components are functions, we can create dynamic SVGs!

 <!-- prettier-ignore -->
 ```tsx